 2016-18 Academic Coordinator, Graduate School Global Intellectual History, Freie Universität Berlin

-2016 Graduation from Freie Universität Berlin, Dr. phil. in Japanese Studies and History
+2016 Dr. phil. in Japanese Studies and Global History, Freie Universität Berlin

-2008 Graduation from Bonn University, MA in Japanese Studies, Linguistics and Political Science
+2008 MA in Japanese Studies, Linguistics and Political Science, Bonn University

 China übersetzen: Globalisierung und chinesisches Wissen in Japan im 19.
-Jahrhundert [Translating China: globalization and Chinese knowledge in 19th-century Japan] (Campus: Frankfurt am Main, 2017).
+Jahrhundert [Translating China: Chinese knowledge and globalization in nineteenth-century Japan], Campus: Frankfurt am Main, 2017.